-A. In collaboration with stakeholders; implement the certification system, develop qualified workers, and reduced the second se Manual tree falling has historically been perceived as one of the most dangerous occupations in British Columbia, with the rate of injuries and fatalities in the forest sector consistently exceeding other high-risk sectors in the province.
+A. In collaboration with stakeholders; implement the Deloitte recommendations to improve the certification system, develop qualified workers, and reduce injuries.

+Manual tree falling has historically been perceived as one of the most dangerous occupations in British Columbia, with the rate of injuries and fatalities in the forest sector consistently exceeding other high-risk sectors in the province.
 Reduce the 5 year rolling average injury rate for Manual Tree Fallers (CU 703013) from 26.82% to 21.8%.

 Deloitte was engaged in November 2014 to perform an independent review of the BC Faller Training and Certification Program, and submitted a number of recommendations for WorkSafeBC and the BCFSC.

 Implement the recommendations to improve the certification program and reduce worker injuries.